How Construction IT compares to other industries

-Simples!
+Simple!
 We have to see the necessary, very specialised, software developed to allow everyone involved in a construction project to get the information they need on their gadgets!
 Once we have the right software to fulfil this essential task, it will have another spin-off benefit.
-It will provide better information which will enable better, quicker decisions to be made which will go a long way towards improving business performance!
+It will provide better information which will enable better, quicker decisions to be made.
+And that will will go a long way towards improving business performance!

 Those of us not of the muddy-boot brigade might even feel this is the primary benefit!